AlexisNvn/week5-NLP-Coursera-Honor/README.md

 # week5-NLP-Coursera-Honor <br/>
-Chatbot implementation using bucketing and sampled softmax.
+Chatbot implementation using bucketing and sampled softmax.  <br/>
+*Honor project - NLP course week5 - Coursera - HSE*

 **Main code is from Stanford's assignment - 2017** <br/>
 Files have been modified and updated with newer library versions <br/>